From None to All: Self-Supervised 3D Reconstruction via Novel View Synthesis: Method

 \textbf{Camera Predictor.} The camera head predicts the per-view camera extrinsics $\boldsymbol{P}^{v}$ and intrinsics $\boldsymbol{K}^{v}$ from the refined camera tokens $\hat{\boldsymbol{g}^{v}}$.
 The predicted poses are normalized such that the first input view is assigned as the canonical reference frame.
 Camera intrinsics are parameterized by the field of view (FOV), assuming identical FOV along the $x$ and $y$ axes and a principal point located at the image center.

 \textbf{Gaussian Predictor.} To regress the center $\boldsymbol{\mu} \in \mathbb{R}^3$ for each Gaussian primitive, existing methods typically adopt either a canonical-space paradigm~\cite{ye2025noposplat,huang2025spfsplat,huang2025spfsplatv2}, which directly predicts canonical 3D points as Gaussian centers, or a local-to-global paradigm~\cite{chen2024mvsplat,charatan2024pixelsplat,kang2025selfsplat,hong2024pf3plat}, which lifts per-view depth predictions into global 3D coordinates.

-However, canonical-space formulations~\cite{ye2025noposplat,huang2025spfsplat,huang2025spfsplatv2} struggle to learn canonical 3D point locations without explicit 3D point initialization or supervision.
-This challenge arises because canonical 3D points are implicitly determined by the combination of canonical camera poses, camera intrinsics, and depth values, which are not explicitly constrained during training.
-Consequently, these methods rely on either initialization from pretrained priors or distillation from pretrained DUSt3R~\cite{wang2024dust3r} point predictions to provide a warm-up phase during early training when starting from random initialization (as discussed in the main paper~\cite{huang2025spfsplatv2} and appendices~\cite{ye2025noposplat,huang2025spfsplat}).
+However, canonical-space formulations~\cite{ye2025noposplat,huang2025spfsplat} struggle to learn canonical 3D point locations without explicit 3D point initialization or supervision.
+This is because canonical 3D points implicitly encode scene geometry, camera poses, and camera intrinsics, yet these quantities are not explicitly constrained during training, leading to an ill-conditioned optimization problem.
+Consequently, these methods rely on either initialization from pretrained priors or distillation from pretrained DUSt3R~\cite{wang2024dust3r} point predictions to provide a warm-up phase during early training when training from random initialization.

 Therefore, to enable training without pretrained priors, we adopt a local-to-global paradigm that derives 3D Gaussian centers from normalized camera poses, valid camera intrinsics, and positive depth values.
 This results in a physically grounded and well-conditioned formulation that promotes stable and consistent convergence.
-Moreover, it enforces the Gaussian centers to lie tightly along the input viewing rays, providing stronger geometric constraints than canonical-space-based methods.
-Specifically, our method employs a DPT-based~\cite{ranftl2021dpt} depth head to estimate per-pixel depth from the refined context image tokens $\hat{\boldsymbol{F}^{v}}$ for each view.
-The predicted depths are passed through a sigmoid function and linearly interpolated between near and far planes to obtain the depth map $\boldsymbol{D}^{v}$.
-These depths are then lifted into 3D space using the predicted camera parameters $\boldsymbol{P}^{v}$ and $\boldsymbol{K}^{v}$ to determine the Gaussian centers.
+Moreover, by construction, the Gaussian centers are constrained to lie along the corresponding viewing rays, providing stronger geometric guidance than direct canonical-point regression.
+Specifically, we employ a DPT-based~\cite{ranftl2021dpt} depth head to predict per-pixel depths from the refined context image tokens $\hat{\boldsymbol{F}}^{v}$.
+The predicted depths are passed through a sigmoid function, interpolated between near and far planes, and subsequently lifted into 3D space using the predicted poses $\boldsymbol{P}^{v}$ and intrinsics $\boldsymbol{K}^{v}$ to obtain the Gaussian centers.